 About 5 years ago I came across a Japanese word and concept called Ikigai.
 Although I had been providing career development and career transition advice to people for years, I had never come across such a simple yet powerful framework.
 Ikigai is our raison d’etre – our reason for being.
 It is your life purpose.
 It’s what brings joy and inspires you to get out of bed each day.
 It is the meaning in our lives, and it drives us to share the best of ourselves with the world.
 Some people believe Ikigai is the reason many Japanese people live long lives (note: Japan is ranked second in the world for life expectancy).
 Western culture has adopted this philosophy as a way of discovering a meaningful career.

-Unfortunately, during the global pandemic over the last two years, the world has seen a huge increase in mental health issues, particularly anxiety and depression.
-Our aim is to find ways to lead a flourishing life but sadly only about 17 percent of adults fall into this category.
-Roughly 57 percent of adults are moderately mentally healthy; 12 percent are languishing, and 14 percent have a mental illness.
-These statistics are from 2002 (Keyes; The Mental Health Continuum: From Languishing to Flourishing in Life) and I’m certain that since COVID, the picture is worse.
+Unfortunately, during the global pandemic, the world has seen a huge increase in mental health issues, particularly anxiety and depression.
+Our aim is to find ways to lead a flourishing life but sadly s very low percentage of adults fall into this category.
 Ikigai is a philosophy and tool that can help move individuals along this mental health continuum towards flourishing.

 The third concept within this philosophy is ‘what you can be paid for?’
 This part of the framework is potentially a little bit controversial because some people may argue that you should simply follow your passions and the rest will take care of itself.
 However, sadly there are many unhappy people in the world who have focussed solely on their passions and neglected this more practical element of life.
 It puts food on the table and a roof over a family’s head.
 The aim is not to earn a fortune but rather to be paid well enough to live a comfortable life.
 The research and evidence has been incredibly strong and unequivocal in demonstrating that we need enough money to live a fulfilling life, however, once we have ‘enough’ often our own desire for more than enough leads to a less happy and satisfying life.
 Questions to ask yourself in this category include: Are there other people getting paid for the same work you’re doing?
 Do you or will you be able to make a good living out of your work?